 Security architects are often among the highest-paid members of a cybersecurity team.
-The average base salary for a security architect in the US is $153,702, according to Glassdoor data (September 2021).
-Your actual salary will depend on your company, location, and level of experience, among other factors.
+The average base salary for a security architect in the US is $126,304, according to Glassdoor data (December 2022).
+Your salary will depend on your company, location, and experience, among other factors.

-Cybersecurity jobs, including cybersecurity architect, are projected to grow by 31 percent between 2019 and 2029, according to the US Bureau of Labor Statistics.
-That’s much faster than the average rate of growth for all occupations (4 percent).
+Cybersecurity jobs, including cybersecurity architect, are projected to grow by 35 percent between 2021 and 2031, according to the US Bureau of Labor Statistics.
+That’s much faster than the average rate of growth for all occupations.

 Security architect is considered an advanced-level role within cybersecurity.
 Depending on your career goals, you might choose to pursue the management side of security by working for a larger company managing a larger team or target and work toward an executive security role.

 You may also choose to specialize by further developing your security skills in a niche like cloud, network, or application security.